michaelkedey/terraform-project-jomacs-/README.md

 14. move into the cloned repository, ceate a branch and switch to it
 15. change directory into the src directory, which contains the **main.tf** file
 16. Run terraform init, to initialize the appropriate terraform
+17. I have also automated the deployment of the infrastracture by including a **.github/workflows directory in my root directory, in which i deffined an action.yml file**

+18. **If you clone the repo, and push to github sometime, remeber to take out or modify the actions.yml file**